February 12th, 2021

 Set Your Thermostat Wisely.If you have unrealistic expectations for your heating or cooling system, you can put unnecessary strain on it.
 The bigger the difference between the outside temperature and the temperature at which you set your thermostat, the harder your HVAC system will have to work.
 For every degree cooler you set your thermostat during the winter, the energy used by your heating system decreases by 3% over a 24-hour period.
 The same rule applies during the summer: for every degree you set your thermostat above 72°F, your AC uses 3% less energy.
 By aiming for around 68°F during the winter and 78°F during the summer, you can save energy and money while making hardly any sacrifice in comfort.
 (Read more about how to set your thermostat).

 Upgrade Your Heating & Cooling System.One of the best ways to decrease your heating and cooling costs is by upping the energy efficiency of your HVAC system.
-You shouldn’t replace a brand new system, but if your system is near the end of its life expectancy and needs an expensive repair, don’t pass up the opportunity for long-term savings.
+You shouldn’t replace a brand new system, but if your HVAC system is near the end of its expected lifespan and needs an expensive repair, don’t pass up the opportunity for long-term savings.
 Buying an HVAC system that’s properly sized and completely compatible with your home can bring about huge savings on energy costs.
 Savings of 30% or even higher are possible with an energy-efficient system.
 To learn more about high-quality, high-efficiency HVAC installations in West Windsor, NJ and surrounding areas, call us at 609-448-1273 or fill out our contact form!

 All Content © 2021 SG Heating & Air Conditioning LLC – All Rights Reserved